andystanton/glfw-skeleton/README.md

 ## Quick Start

-Run the following commands to generate the makefile and build the project:
+Clone the project, then run the following commands to generate the makefile and build:

 ```sh
 cmake .